Context-Aware Semantic Segmentation via Stage-Wise Attention: Experiments

 \subsection{Evaluation Protocols}

-We report standard semantic segmentation metric, including mean Intersection-over-Union (mIoU) and mean F1 score (mF1), computed over all non-void classes.
+We report standard semantic segmentation metrics, including mean Intersection-over-Union (mIoU) and mean F1 score (mF1), computed over all non-void classes.
 For FLAIR-HUB, we follow the official split named "split\_flairhub" and report per-class results in the supplementary.
+There is no geographic overlap between train/val/test splits.
+To avoid patch-boundary bias when using geospatially reconstructed neighborhoods, while remaining directly comparable to the original patch-based FLAIR-HUB protocol, evaluation is performed only on the center crop corresponding to the original HR patch.
 For URUR, we follow the original train/val/test protocol with the configuration of 8 classes (with class "other" for comparison with previous work) and also report per-class results in the supplementary.
-Inferences are performed \textbf{without} overlapping sliding windows on FLAIR-HUB and URUR.
+For ISIC and CRAG, we use the official splits and report mIoU on the test sets.
+Inferences are performed without overlapping sliding windows on FLAIR-HUB, URUR, ISIC and CRAG.

 \paragraph{Mean Boundary IoU (mBIoU).} Beyond region overlap, we evaluate boundary quality using the mean Boundary IoU metric (mBIoU)~\cite{boundary}.
 For each class $c$, we extract thin boundary bands from the ground truth ($B_{\hat{Y}}^c$) and the prediction ($B_Y^c$) by dilating their contours.